olihawkins/tensorflow-sentiment-explainer/readme.md

 The `main` module contains three functions for producing (and reproducing) the results.
 Each function takes the name of a model to work with.
 The function for training a model will create and save a model with the given name, while the functions for evaluating a model and explaining the predictions from a model will look for a model with that name in the `models` directory and use that to make predictions for evaluation or explanation.

-This repository contains a pre-trained model called `rnn_sentiment_classifer`, which can be used to evaluate or explain predictions from the training, validation and test sets.
+This repository contains a pre-trained model called `rnn_sentiment_classifer`, which can be used to evaluate or explain predictions from the validation and test sets.
 Note that if you train a new model with this model name it will overwrite the pre-trained model in the `models` directory.

 ### 2.1.
 Train a model

 To train a new model, provide `train_model` with the name to use for the model.
-This will save the model, the vectorizer and tensorboard logs for this model using the model name.
+This will save the model, the vectorizer, and the tensorboard logs for this model using the model name.

 ```python
 from sentiment import main